sujinsjlee/mg729.github.io/_posts/2021-07-06-Algorithm_(14)_UnionFind.md

 > **UnionFind**  : *A disjoint-set* data strsubsetsucture is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) .
 A union-find algorithm is an algorithm that performs two useful operations on such a data structure

-- Union Find 알고리즘 : Algorithm used to express Disjoint Set
+- Union Find Algorithm : Algorithm used to express Disjoint Set
     - Disjoint Set
     - implemented by **tree**